Concepts

 It gave us millions of working-age people sitting at home on benefits even before the recession hit.
 It created a culture of entitlement.

-The number of beneficiarys does not change the nature of the action, it merely increases the number of victims
+-- Ayn Rand “ The number of beneficiarys does not change the nature of the action, it merely increases the number of victims ” -- Ayn Rand They should not be called Benefits or entitlements, they are actually a subsidy.
+Likewise with calling it income.

 Put it this way: every £1bn is the equivalent of taking away services or money worth £1,000 from one million people, every year.